go-on-blog/blog/src/pages/definitions.md

 >
 > [AAMI TIR45, section 3.2][TIR45]

+### Cognitive bias

+> A systematic pattern of deviation from norm or rationality in judgment.
+>
+> Martie Haselton, Daniel Nettle, Paul W. Andrews (2005). « The evolution of cognitive bias ».
+In  [The Handbook of Evolutionary Psychology](http://www.sscnet.ucla.edu/comm/haselton/papers/downloads/handbookevpsych.pdf).
+John Wiley & Sons Inc. pp. 724–746.

 ### Continuous Delivery

 > Continuous Delivery is a set of capabilities that enable us to get changes of all kinds — features, configuration changes, bug fixes, experiments — into production or into the hands of users *safely*, *quickly*, and *sustainably*.